WalletScrutiny/WalletScrutinyCom/_android/casa.keymaster.md

 ---

-**Update 2020-12-03**: This app is not obfuscated, so not open-sourcing it, only stops non-criminally minded people from not copying it.
-Making the code public would allow audits and reproducible builds with no change for criminals.
+**Update 2020-12-03**: This app is not obfuscated.
+Anybody can decompile at least version `2.27.10` and inspect the code or modify it to compile it back into an app.
+Clearly licensing stops honest people from publishing the result to any users but we don't see any argument left to not publish the code under a non-permissive license.

 **Update 2019-12-20**: This app and its review here were also discussed in a [great episode of the Unhashed Podcast](https://www.unhashedpodcast.com/episodes/jameson-lopp-shills-wallet-you-must-trust).